 Kids can write a letter to Santa in the lobby’s “North Pole Nook” and brag about how good they’ve been to have not eaten any of the gingerbread masterpiece, no matter how tempting.

-Tip: The unveiling party takes place Saturday, Nov.
-25, from 11 am to 3 pm.
+Tip: The unveiling party takes place Saturday, November 30.
 Enjoy complimentary holiday refreshments and music while Santa Claus, a Balloon Elf and a Christmas Fairy pose for photos.